bootchk/solarRadioFirefly/readme.md

 The project uses libraries and headers from other projects.
 You might need to build those projects and copy the libraries and headers into this project.
 If you are using a version of the NRF\_SDK other than v12, you might need to build the libraries on that base.

+The library nrf5x must be built with LOGGING defined to build sniffer?

+Sniffer
+-

 There are two apps here: firefly and a sniffer for the firefly protocol.
 There are three build configurations: firefly on nrf51, firefly on nrf52, sniffer on nrf52.
-The build configurations do NOT yet properly configure LED's for each board, see Configuration below.
+The build configurations do NOT configure LED's for each board using board.h.
+LED's are configured in the call to LEDService.init() and different configurations are configured according to fireflyConfig.h

+Sniffer might be broken now in upgrade to nrf sdk 12.2??

 Debugging
 -